 With our video production company we travel around the world to create video content for the real estate and tourism industry.
 While we travel around to film businesses within the industry, we offer a group of nomads the opportunity to travel with us, working together and exploring along the way.

-Since we can’t travel at the moment we have developed a Digital Nomad Retreat (25th July-1st August 2020, Algarve, Portugal) all the connection, growth and fun just this time we have to explore only one place!
+Since we can’t travel at the moment we have developed Digital Nomad Retreats to connect to each other, to grow, and to have a fun time and explore only one place!

 How do you keep yourself focused and productive?